 We do no credit checks and using Lendtable will not affect your credit score!

-We give you your Lendtable Cash through monthly installments directly to your checking account.
-This way, the money replaces exactly what is being contributed to max out the benefits!
-We also check with you to make sure your 401(k) or ESPP contribution is set to the amount needed to max out your benefit.
+We give you your Lendtable Cash through monthly installments deposited directly to your checking account.
+This way, the money replaces exactly what is being contributed to max out your benefits!
+Once you connect your bank account through signing up, we take care of the rest!

 Yes!
 Once you have set your payroll deduction so that you are getting your full employee benefit, we will give you the money you need to cover your lost liquidity (the money that you are taking from your paycheck and putting towards your benefits).

-While we currently cannot do it for you, we are working diligently to provide that feature.
+While we currently cannot change your contribution percentage for you, we are working diligently to provide that feature.
 However, we do have instructions depending on your employer.